HBenipal/study-hub/README.md

 ## Deployment

-- The app is deployed on the VM, similar to the assignments, with a few updates to the docker+nginx support
+- The app is deployed on the VM with a few updates to the docker+nginx support
 - Since the frontend uses dynamic routes (such as website.com/room/{roomCode}/), we had to run the frontend as a node server separately instead of serving static files.
 This required us to create a Dockerfile from the frontend
 - Nginx config needed some updates to allow websockets
-- Both the postgres and redis instances are running as docker containers on the VM (Sorry again for leaving the ports mapped)
+- Both the postgres and redis instances are running as docker containers on the VM
 - The acme-companion part for HTTPS

 ## Challenges